JetBrains/intellij-sdk-docs/topics/ui/controls/link.md

 #### Ellipsis

-Add an ellipsis to a button-link if it opens another UI area where input is possible.
+Add an ellipsis to a link if it opens another UI area where input is possible.
 See examples for the [Button](button.topic).

 <table style="none" border="false">
   <tr>